jwise-mfg/iot-registry/README.md

 This results in a systemd service that runs after boot, once the network is up.
 If systemd is not found, a suggested cron line is returned.

+## Removal on Client

+If you haven't installed as a service, just delete the script at the id file it generates at ~/.iotid

+If you've installed it as a service, run:

+- /opt/iot-registry/checkin --remove-service

 ## Cautions and Caveats

 I built this for test and demo environments.
 If you choose to use this in prod, you should be aware of the implications: